Get the Best WordPress Backup

 WordPress maintenance can become overwhelming if you don’t automate certain tasks.
 With Duplicator, you can schedule backups, so you never have to worry about backing up your site.

-To start automating backups, find Duplicator Pro » Schedules » Add New:
+To start automating backups, find Duplicator Pro » Schedule Backups » Add New.

 Give the schedule a descriptive name.
-Then, choose a package template or create a new one:
+Then, choose a backup template or create a new one.

 You can create the template using the same steps to customize a backup.
-Edit the archive file to only include the data you want backed up:
+Edit the file to only include the data you want backed up.

 When you’re finished, go back to the new schedule.
 Next, choose a storage location.
 Duplicator supports all of the following options: